jobial-io/scase/README.md

 * Spray JSON ([Example](scase-spray-json-example/src/main/scala/io/jobial/scase/example/greeting/sprayjson))

 The marshalling API is designed to be able to deal with both text and binary protocols (e.g. AWS Lambda encodes and passes messages as text, not bytes).
-Support for custom formats can be added by implementing the Marshaller and unmarshaller type classes.
+Support for custom formats can be added by implementing the `Marshaller` and `Unmarshaller` type classes.

 ### Request-response type mapping

 Mapping a request type to a response type is implemented through the `RequestResponseMapping` multi-parameter type class.
-For example, if someone wants a service to respond with `FooResponse` for `FooRequest`, they need to have an instance of
+For example, if someone wants a service to respond with `FooResponse` to `FooRequest`, they need to have an instance of

 ```scala
 RequestResponseMapping[FooRequest, FooResponse]{}
 ```

+available.
 Scase provides a default implementation of this type class for requests that extend the `Request[RESPONSE]` trait, allowing the following pattern:

 ```scala